SmithRBG/Employee-Tracker/README.md

 ## Usage

-As a user, I will be able to view, add and update employees.
+As a user, I will be able to view, add and update employees from a selection of results once the server is running.

 ## Dependencies
 ```